n1lby73/waydroid-installer/README.md

 - [x] Debian distros
 - [ ] Arch distros
 - [x] Fedora
+- [ ] Desktop launcher for weston session
 - [ ] Solus
 - [ ] Android 11
 - [ ] Offline support for installing waydroid if you have the images